The Team

 Director of Communications

-Katie Hop
+Katie Adrianse

 Katie is a dedicated advocate for individuals in our community who are most affected by systemic inequities.
 She is deeply committed to KConnect’s mission and works to further equity by supporting its network and backbone team.
 As the Director of Communications, Katie plays a key role in highlighting the disparities that children and families face in our area.
 She tells the stories of community efforts to create more equitable systems and develop strategies that promote justice.
 Through her work, Katie aims to raise awareness about the systemic changes needed to improve outcomes for everyone.